DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 resurfaced in a completely different way in 1967 during what became known as the Summer of Love.
 Some places are still trying to maintain some of the city's characteristic craziness.
-The Volkskrant building was &ndash; and hopefully will continue to be — one of them.
+The Volkskrant building was &ndash; and hopefully will continue to be &ndash; one of them.

 <div class="streams"><hr class="streams" />The building was a nexus of the dreams, struggles and realities involved in Amsterdam’s emergence as one of Europe’s most paradigmatic creative cities.<hr class="streams" /></div>